metio/terraform-provider-k8s/docs/data-sources/snapscheduler_backube_snapshot_schedule_v1_manifest.md

 Optional:

-- `expires` (String) The length of time (time.Duration) after which a given Snapshot will bedeleted.
+- `expires` (String) The length of time (time.Duration) after which a given Snapshot will be deleted.
 - `max_count` (Number) The maximum number of snapshots to retain per PVC